acquia/acquia-search-service-export/README.md

-# Acquia Search Governor PHP Client
+# Acquia Search Export PHP Client

 This add-on is intended to export a complete Acquia Search Index using command line tools